Problems to Face When There Is Too Much Transmission Fluid

 Here are 4 common symptoms you can observe if your transmission is overfilled:

-- Difficult and delayed shifting – due to foamy fluid
+• Difficult and delayed shifting – due to foamy fluid

-- Appearance of a fluid puddle below the transmission – inspect for leakage on the transmission’s seals
+• Appearance of a fluid puddle below the transmission – inspect for leakage on the transmission’s seals

-What Happens to the Car When You Put Too Much Transmission Fluid?
+What Happens If You Overfill Transmission Fluid?

-The main function of transmission fluid is to minimize the frictions between the components in the gearbox.
+The main function of transmission fluid is to minimize the friction between the components in the gearbox.
 However, it can’t do its job properly when you overflow the fluid container.
 The response will be a cranky gearbox.
 Why does this happen?

 Because of foam!
 Too much transmission fluid forms foam inside the gearbox.
 The formation of foaming happens when the rotating gears splash in the overfilled reservoir.
 It triggers excessive temperature and causes a chemical reaction, leading to the creation of foam.